top of page

 Carol on the first night of the global takeover

-Seehorn's acting ability was never under question, but her talents are put on blast in this series, where every single one of her expressions gets the screentime it deserves.
+Seehorn's acting ability was never in question, but her talents are put on blast in this series, where every single one of her expressions gets the screentime it deserves.

 Rhea Seehorn as Carol looking at Karolina Wydra as Zosia